 Sexual Assault, Domestic Violence, Dating Violence and Stalking Policies

 We encourage anyone who witnessed or has been a victim of a crime to immediately report the incident by dialing 911 or for a non-emergency, 303-963-3222 for Campus Security or 303-987-7111 for Lakewood Police non-emergency number.
 Crimes can be reported on a voluntary, confidential basis for inclusion in the Annual Security Report.
-The CCU Campus Security Department can file a report on the details of an incident without revealing your identity.
-The purpose of a confidential report is to maintain anonymity, yet it allows the CCU Campus Security Department to take steps to ensure your future safety and that of others.
+CCU Campus Security can file a report on the details of an incident without revealing your identity.
+The purpose of a confidential report is to maintain anonymity, yet it allows CCU Campus Security to take steps to ensure your future safety and that of others.
 With such information, the university can keep an accurate record of the number of incidents involving students, employees and visitors and alert the campus community to potential danger if necessary.
 Reports filed on a confidential basis are counted and disclosed in the annual crime statistics for the university.
 All licensed mental health professionals and pastoral counselors are encouraged to refer persons they are counseling to report crimes on a voluntary, confidential basis.